mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/api/runtime/onmessage/index.md

 ### Sending an asynchronous response using a Promise

-This content script gets the first \<a> link on the page and sends a message asking if the link's location is bookmarked.
-It expects to get a Boolean response: `true` if the location is bookmarked, `false` otherwise:
+This content script gets the first `<a>` link on the page and sends a message asking if the link's location is bookmarked.
+It expects to get a Boolean response (`true` if the location is bookmarked, `false` otherwise):

 ```js
 // content-script.js